Real Homotopy Theory of Semi-Algebraic Sets: Equivalence between and

 Recall the notion of a collapsible polyhedron from \refS{PLtop}.
 The version of the ``Poincar\'e lemma'' that we need is the following. \begin{lemma} Let $X$ be a compact semi-algebraic set that is semi-algebraically homeomorphic to a collapsible polyhedron.
 Then $\Ho^0(\ompa^*(X))\cong \BR$ and $\Ho^i(\ompa^*(X))=0$ for $i>0$. \end{lemma}

 As in the classical proof of the Poincar\'e lemma, the strategy is to convert a geometric homotopy into a cochain homotopy and to deduce that the cochain complex is acyclic.
-But this approach is not as straightforward in our case because it is unclear whether the cochain homotopy operator maps PA forms to PA forms.
+But this approach is not as straightforward in our case because it is unclear whether the cochain homotopy operator maps PA forms to PA forms \zz{the following added in view of referee's math comment (5).
+It does not really answer his request } (see \refS{complexityPoincare}).

 Set $I=[0,1]$ and let $h\colon X\times I\to X$ be a semi-algebraic homotopy.
 Define a cochain homotopy operator

 by, for $\lambda\in\Coch^{k}(X)$ and $\gamma\in\Coch_{k-1}(X)$,

 It is easy to check that